-First off, there are actually two Eid holidays during the year: Eid al-Fitr and Eid al-Adha.
-A hugely important date in the Islamic calendar, Eid al-Fitr – translated from Arabic as ‘the festival of breaking the fast’ – is celebrated by Muslims all over the world as it marks the end of Ramadan and signals the beginning of Shawwal (the tenth month in the lunar Islamic calendar).
+First off, there are actually two Eid holidays during the year: Eid Al Fitr and Eid Al Adha.
+A hugely important date in the Islamic calendar, Eid Al Fitr – translated from Arabic as "the festival of breaking the fast" – is celebrated by Muslims all over the world as it marks the end of Ramadan and signals the beginning of Shawwal (the tenth month in the lunar Islamic calendar).

-Eid al-Adha, which is often referred to as ‘the Greater Eid’, lasts for four days starting on the tenth day of Dhu al-Hijjah (the 12th and final month of the lunar Islamic calendar).
+The second, Eid Al Adha, occurs later in the year following the Muslim pilgrimage of Hajj, and is considered the ‘Greater Eid’ of the two.
+It lasts for four days starting on the tenth day of Dhu Al Hijjah (the 12th and final month of the lunar Islamic calendar).

-When is Eid?
+When is Eid in Dubai?

-What happens during Eid al-Fitr?
+What happens during Eid in Dubai?